Please see below the answers to our frequently asked questions.

 Yes, a digital archive of the 72,396 missing of the Somme has been created by the Commonwealth War Graves Commission.
 You can submit photos and stories here: blog.cwgc.org/thiepval-stories/

 How is this project being funded?

-The Shrouds project is being run on a tight budget by a tiny team with no government or substantial funding, but an incredible level of in kind support from partners including DHL, Volker Fitzpatrick, Imagination, QEOP, CWGC and West Ham as well as generous support from members of the public.
+The Shrouds project was run on a tight budget by a tiny team with no government or substantial funding, but an incredible level of in kind support from partners including DHL, Volker Fitzpatrick, Imagination, QEOP, CWGC and West Ham as well as generous support from members of the public.